MikeyBeez/GoogSpeech/README.md

 Create a keybinding

 Then I create a custom keyboard shortcut for the command bash ~/local/bin/speakit.sh (usually I map it to ctrl k) Here's how to do that in Ubuntu: https://help.ubuntu.com/stable/ubuntu-help/keyboard-shortcuts-set.html.en

+on POP!_OS 20.04 I had to reboot to get my new binding to work.

 Here's the PYPI web page for gTTS if you are interested in learning more: